energywebfoundation/challenge/applications/ew-ocean-ai-bridge.md

 3. PROPOSED ARCHITETURE & DELIVERABLES:

-    1. Thin client REST API (either Typescript/Node.js or Golang, JSON, Swagger Docs): Ultimately, we'd have to optimize this for millions of TPS, probably using traditional cloud based architecture deployment.
+    1. EWAI API - Thin client REST API (either Typescript/Node.js or Golang, JSON, Swagger Docs): Ultimately, we'd have to optimize this for millions of TPS, probably using traditional cloud based architecture deployment.
 This would enable EW-AI to be integrated easily into many different EW-DOS clients,

-    2. Back Eend Data Model/DB (Either SQL or NoSQL, Both?, Mongo?, other?): This protoype would hand-code scheme, no UI for the DB is called for (would be possible later of course)
+    2. EWAI Data Mgr - Back Eend Data Model/DB (Either SQL or NoSQL, Both?, Mongo?, other?): This protoype would hand-code scheme, no UI for the DB is called for (would be possible later of course).
+This module would also be responsible for data aggregation, normalization, association, staging and meta-data prep to get it ready for OCEAN

-    3. Prototype UI (Electron React.js app): showing how it could all be used together, and tied to OCEAN
+    3. EWAI Data Mgr UI - (Electron React.js app): showing how it could all be used together, managed and tied to OCEAN (The UI at this time is the least defined area)

     ((UI DIAGRAM HERE TBD?))